nickdba/Travel/Prague/Day-1/Readme.md

 Take the bus 207 from Hotel Ehrlich (Cerinova St.) to Paladium shopping mall (Náměstí Republiky St.) and Jewish quarter (Staroměstská St.).
 Take the tram 9 from Lucerna passage (Václavské náměstí) to Lidl (Ohrada St.)
 Take the tram 7 from Hotel Ehrlich (Biskupcova St.) to Vyšehrad (Albertov St.)

+## Trivia Answers.

+1. A
+2. B
+3. B
+4. C
+5. A